logicmoo/logicmoo_workspace/swish/INSTALL_server.md

 # sudo stop lps
 # sudo restart lps
 ```
-For HTTP (SWI/SWISH) logging: give write permission to www-data in ~/swish
+For HTTP (SWI/SWISH) logging: give write permission to www-data in ~/swish.
+It may also be necessary to review permissions of lps_corner/swish/postmortems.

 ### Variant for systemd (instead of Upstart) ###
 Replace the final sequence above with the following: